 How soon does CBD work on dogs?
 This is a tricky question since there are several factors that affect how CBD works on our furry friends.
-CBD is known to interact with the endocannabinoid system in the body, which regulates various bodily functions, including mood, appetite, and pain sensation.
+CBD is known to interact with the endocannabinoid system in the body, which regulates various bodily functions, including mood, appetite, and discomfort.
 However, it’s not always a dramatic difference the moment your dog ingests hemp oil.
 Every dog reacts differently.

 Learning About the Endocannabinoid System